Lipoprotein A1; LPA1; Apo A1; Apo A

-To determine whether you have adequate levels of Apo A, (especially if you have a low level of HDL-cholesterol) and to help determine your risk of developing coronary artery disease (CAD)
+To determine whether you have adequate levels of Apolipoprotein A (Apo A), (especially if you have a low level of HDL-cholesterol) and to help determine your risk of developing coronary artery disease (CAD)

 When you have a high level of cholesterol or fat in the blood (hyperlipidaemia) and/or a family history of heart disease or other vascular disease; when your doctor is trying to assess your risk of developing heart disease and to monitor the effectiveness of treatment and/or lifestyle changes for previously high levels of cholesterol

 A blood sample drawn from a vein in your arm.

 No test preparation is needed.
 However, since this test may be performed at the same time as a complete lipid profile, fasting for 8-12 hours may be required.

 Apolipoproteins are molecules that carry cholesterol in your blood as tiny particles called lipoproteins.
 Apo A is an apolipoprotein that is part of the high-density lipoprotein (HDL) particle.
 HDL is known as the "good" lipoprotein because it helps rid the body of excess cholesterol in the blood.
 Excess cholesterol can deposit in the arteries causing hardening (atherosclerosis) leading to heart disease and other vascular diseases.

 If your level of Apo A is low this suggests you have a low level of "good" HDL particles in your bloodstream.
 This may mean that you have a higher risk of developing heart disease and other vascular diseases.